Professional Surrogate Partner

 Get in Touch

 Please be aware that you will need to have an established relationship with a talk therapist before starting to work with me.
-My colleague Andrew Heartman has compiled this excellent list of therapists familiar with Surrogate Partner Therapy.
+If you are looking for a therapist who is already familiar with Surrogate Partner Therapy, my colleague Andrew Heartman has compiled this excellent list of therapists.
+If you are currently seeing a therapist who is not familiar with Surrogate Partner Therapy, feel free to give them my contact info and/or direct them to these resources:

 If you are interested in finding a different surrogate partner to work with, please contact the International Professional Surrogates Association.